emptylight370/sy-format-helper/README.md

 ## Notice

 > Actions may result in unexpected changes.
 Currently, you can undo the previous operation by using the undo key.
+>
+> Warning❗: Only the listed features are a little more stable, and the features not listed in the documentation do not guarantee data integrity even if they have an entry.

 ## Processable block